 I hope this helps!

-A: I am frequently asked this question, since the leach field is often the sunniest and greenest section of a home lawn.
-I understand the desire to put away the lawn mower for good, but I’m afraid there are no good alternatives here.
-I recommend that only grass be planted on a leach field, and that it be mowed regularly to promote transpiration of the grass, which helps wick moisture up through the soil.
-Roots of most other plants may potentially damage the system, and their is a food safety concern when growing vegetables, fruits or herbs on a leach field.
+A: I am frequently asked this question since the leach field is often the sunniest and greenest section of a home lawn.
+I understand the desire to put away the lawnmower for good, but I’m afraid there are no good alternatives here.
+I recommend that only grass be planted on a leach field and that it be mowed regularly to promote transpiration of the grass, which helps wick moisture up through the soil.
+Roots of most other plants may potentially damage the system, and there is a food safety concern when growing vegetables, fruits or herbs on a leach field.
 For more information, please see UMaine Extension Bulletin #7080, Your Septic System, Bulletin #2442, Vegetable Gardens and Septic Fields Don’t Mix, and the Maine Department of Agriculture, Forestry and Conservation’s Vegetables — Establishment of Vegetable Gardens on Septic System Disposal Fields for more information on how septic systems work and the importance of not planting anything but grass on leach fields.